ledelma2/OverwatchDSApp/README.txt

 After spending an unspecified amount of time collecting match data competetive overwatch, I will load the data into the database and utilize a machine learning algorithm to analyze my performance.
 The algorithm in question will likely be a Neural Network or a K-Means Clustering algorithm.
-The language used for this stage will almost certainly be Python.
+The language used for this stage will almost certainly be Python for its ML library and dynamic type inferencing.

 Stage 3: Data Analysis
 With the machine learning algorithm (hopefully) working within acceptable error numbers, we need